syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ## AutoScrollingDelta

-[AutoScrollingDelta]() is used to ensure that the specified range of data is always visible in the chart.
-It always shows the recently added data points at the end and scrolling will be reset to the end of the range whenever a new point is added.
+[AutoScrollingDelta]() ensures that the specified range of data is always visible in the chart.
+It always shows the recently added data points at the end, and scrolling will be reset to the end of the range whenever a new point is added.

-By adding [ChartZoomPanBehavior]() to the chart, you can scroll to see the previous datapoints.
+By adding [ChartZoomPanBehavior]() to the chart, you can scroll to see the previous data points.

 ### AutoScrollingMode